 Moving beyond theory in Africa to real-life applications

 Iris Automation has since expanded to work in Canada, India and the UK.
 They are also operating early access projects in Tanzania and Nigeria, with commercial customers already making use of their technology in South Africa.
-Van Aswegen will talk to ESI Africa Editor, Nicolette Pombo-van Zyl, in a digital Fireside Chat on 26 November about the company’s new mission to explore business opportunities in Africa.
+Van Aswegen spoke to ESI Africa Editor, Nicolette Pombo-van Zyl, in a digital Fireside Chat about the company’s new mission to explore business opportunities in Africa.